 Financial Aid Application Policies

-- If you are already receiving financial aid through University Prep, you will be required to re-apply for financial aid each year that your student intends to enroll at the school.
+- If you are already receiving financial aid through UPrep, you will need to re-apply for financial aid each year that your student intends to enroll at the school.
 In this way, the Financial Aid Office stays up to date with any changes in your financial circumstances from year-to-year and can evaluate current financial need.
 In this same vein, if you experience a significant change in financial circumstances in the middle of an academic year (ex. loss of employment, divorce, significant increase in compensation, new partner in the household), please be in touch with UPrep Financial Aid (firstname.lastname@example.org) immediately.

 - If you are a current UPrep family not receiving financial aid in order to attend, new financial aid applications are considered if there has been a significant, involuntary change in financial circumstances.

 We understand that families come to UPrep in a variety of configurations.
 Our policies are designed to ensure that all families who apply for financial aid are considered equitably.
 In this vein, our need-based model seeks to serve families who are not able to meet the full cost of attendance at UPrep, rather than those that are not willing to meet the full cost.